 Sexual harassment occurs when an employee directs unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature at another employee:

-What is Public Debt's policy?
+What is Fiscal Service's policy?

-Public Debt will not tolerate any discriminatory harassment, even when the behavior does not rise to the level of a violation of federal law.
+Fiscal Service will not tolerate any discriminatory harassment, even when the behavior does not rise to the level of a violation of federal law.

 What should you do if you believe you have been harassed?

 Employees who feel that they are being harassed should make their objections known to the offending party.
 When this is not feasible, or if the harassment continues even after doing so, employees should discuss the problem with their supervisor, manager, or a higher level management official.
 Employees also have the option of notifying the EEO Office or Sexual Harassment Hotline at (304) 480-6527 or (304) 480-6838.
 Employees who feel they have been harassed have a duty to report the incident.
-Public Debt will protect the confidentiality of the individuals reporting harassment to the fullest extent possible.
+Fiscal Service will protect the confidentiality of the individuals reporting harassment to the fullest extent possible.
 Employees who seek EEO counseling or file an EEO complaint about harassment directed at them have the right to remain anonymous.

 What should you do if you see harassing behavior?